Parents, teachers demand reopening of schools for students of primary section, classes 6-8 | Education

 Following a marked improvement in the COVID-19 situation in the national capital, the Delhi government had last month announced that schools for classes 9 to 12, colleges and coaching institutions would reopen from September 1.
 The Delhi government had clarified that no student would be forced to attend physical classes and the consent of parents would be mandatory.

-RC Jain, president of the Delhi State Public Schools Management Association (DPSMA) said the government had said they would analyse the situation after reopening of schools for Classes 9-12 and then decide on reopening further.
+RC Jain, president of the Delhi State Public Schools Management Association (DPSMA), said the government had said that it would analyse the situation after reopening of schools for classes 9-12 and then decide on reopening further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)